mbartido/sample-react/README.md

 # Installing & Running
 1. cd to whichever project folder you are interested in.
-2. httpster
+2. npm start
-3. Navigate to port specified by httpster after running to see result.
+3. Go to port specified by previous command output.